Best Treatment For The Spine, Neck Pain & Back Pain In Malaysia

 - Thoracic spine: 12 paired or matched nerve

 - Lumbar spine: five paired nerves

-Each of the paired spinal nerves has fibers from the dorsal root ganglion and ventral root ganglion of the spinal cord.
+Each of the paired spinal nerves has fibers from the spinal cord’s dorsal root ganglion and ventral root ganglion.
 The dorsal or anterior nerve root provides sensory information to the brain.
 The ventral or posterior nerve roots carry motor information (commands) from the brain.
 Thirty of the 31 paired spinal nerves exit the spine through an opening called the “foramina.”
-The only nerve that does not exit through foramina is the C1 nerve.
+The only nerve that does not exist through foramina in the C1 nerve.
 The C1 nerve exits beneath the occiput and above the C1.

-The most common cause of back pain is impingement of one or more of these paired nerves as they exit the spine.
+The most common cause of back pain is the impingement of one or more of these paired nerves as they exit the spine.
 Nerves are sensitive to pressure; any impingement can cause irritation and malfunction.
-Learn more about “Low Back Pain,” as well as the best Low Back treatment options in Malaysia.
+Learn more about “Low Back Pain” and the best Low Back treatment options in Malaysia.

 A variety of spinal disorders cause nerve root irritation.
 We discussed these briefly in the section below.

 Common Disorder Of The Spine & Spinal Column

 The spinal column is critical; it is part of an organ that forms our nervous system, including the brain, spinal cord, and all the nerves in the body.
 Like other organs, it can get damaged, worn out, diseased, infected, and even become life-threatening.